sicefguroni/brand-guard-ai/README.md

-# BrandGuard AI: Intelligenete Social Engine
+# BrandGuard AI: Intelligent Social Engine

 > An industry-grade RAG pipeline that enforces brand voice, safety protocols, and low-latency generation using Google Gemini, Qdrant, and Redis.